 LitVillage.com: The Last Word on Literature

-Man Booker Prize - visit the tastefully-designed though rather sparse official site of the world's best known literary award after the Nobel Prize.
+The Booker Prizes - visit the tastefully-designed official site of The Booker Prize for Fiction and The International Booker Prize, the former being the world's best known literary award after the Nobel Prize.
 The best section is the one which delves into previous winners: take a trip down memory lane and challenge yourself to remember the winners of yesteryear.
+Terrific podcasts archive too.

-Contemporary Writers Database - searchable website of 400 of the UK and Commonwealth's most important living authors.
+Contemporary Writers Database - searchable website of over 700 of the Commonwealth's most important living authors.
 The constantly-updated database contains profiles of hundreds of literary lives and careers, including critical reviews, photographs and biographies.
 Search by any number of criteria: by genre, author name, publication data, book title or even gender.
-This high-quality resource from the British Council has no annoying advertising apart from an Amazon search box in the bottom corner.
+This high-quality resource from the British Council has no annoying advertising.

 January Magazine - intelligent interviews with today's authors.
 You could